nathan11-11/INST490-PDFscrape/README.md

 - `scraped/` - Stores the text extracted from each PDF in separate files.
 - `pdfscraper.py` - The Python script that performs the scraping.

+## 2nd Scraper

+Used for tables into csv.
+Same use method as above (change file name and save path).